Skip to main content

 Mr Syed Hassan Fatimi Mr Syed Hassan Fatimi I am a PhD researcher with background in theoretical and computational physics.
 My PhD research is based upon the use of machine learning and evolutionary algorithms in high-throughput alloy design for sustainable materials, a project funded by UKRI within the Circular Metals initiative.
 I am part of Intelligent Data Analysis (IDA) group in department of Computer Science.
 This research group deals with multi-disciplinary work involving Artificial Intelligence, Data Science and Statistics.
 Applications of machine learning and deep learning as well as physics-informed statistical modeling.
 Machine learning, supervised classification, evolutionary algorithms, soft computing, computational physics and theoretical material science.
 Currently a Graduate Teaching Assistant for the following modules: Introduction to Artificial Intelligence (Bachelors), Deep Learning (Masters)

 Miss Maryam Izadi Najafabadi Miss Maryam Izadi Najafabadi Maryam is a doctoral researcher at Brunel Centre for Advanced Solidification Technology (BCAST) in developing diagnostic methods for the fatigue performance of metals.
 She received her MSc in material engineering from the Iran University of Technology, Tehran, Iran in 2018 and her BSc in industrial metallurgy from Isfahan University of Science and Technology in 2015.
-She has more than 3 years experience in industry as a quality controller and researcher.
-Plastic deformation, fatigue of materials, aluminium processing, high entropy alloys, material characterisation, and corrosion properties of material.
+She has more than 3 years experience as a researcher.
+Plastic deformation, fatigue of materials, aluminium processing, multi component alloys and material characterisation

 Mrs Spandana Kornepati Mrs Spandana Kornepati Improving the thermal conductivity of aluminium cast alloys with moderate mechanical strength for the application of battery casings in EV's